alexomics/read-paf/README.md

 Functions
 ===

-read-paf has a single user function
+readpaf has a single user function

 parse_paf
 ---